KaykeKoeller/Projeto-Simula-o-de-Ataques-de-For-a-Bruta-Laborat-rio-Seguro-/README.md

 Este material é parte de um trabalho educacional realizado exclusivamente em ambiente controlado.
 Ao publicar qualquer evidência ou relatório, recomenda-se sempre sanitizar dados sensíveis e explicitar o propósito e o escopo do experimento.

 ---

+# Project: Brute-Force Simulation (Secure Lab)

+---

+## Exercise Summary
+In this exercise I applied Offensive Security and Vulnerability Management concepts in an isolated, fully controlled lab environment.
+The goal was to simulate brute-force and password spraying scenarios for educational purposes, gather sanitized evidence, and evaluate mitigation measures.

+### Lab Setup
+- **Kali Linux** — attacker machine.
+- **Metasploitable 2** — vulnerable target VM.
+- **Host-Only Network (VirtualBox)** — direct and isolated communication between the VMs.

+---

+## 1. Service Enumeration
+The first step was identifying active services on the target VM.
+I discovered services such as FTP, SSH, HTTP, SMB, and MySQL, which defined the attack vectors for subsequent evaluations.

+This stage highlights the importance of reconnaissance: gathering service information is the foundation of any security audit.

+---

+## 2. FTP Brute-Force Tests
+After identifying a vulnerable FTP service, I performed controlled automated authentication attempts against the `ftp` account.
+The test confirmed weak credentials and demonstrated how simple passwords can quickly compromise a service.

+> Lesson: weak password policies expose entire systems — strong authentication is essential.

+---

+## 3. SMB Password Spraying
+I enumerated user accounts on the SMB server and performed a password spraying exercise (testing common passwords against multiple users).
+In this specific experiment I **managed to gain access** to one system account, demonstrating the effectiveness of this technique against weak credentials.

+**Note:** lack of success in other tests is also valuable information and contributes to a complete security assessment.

+---

+## 4. SSH and MySQL Tests
+Controlled authentication attempts were made against SSH (user `msfadmin`) and MySQL.
+No compromises were observed in these services, reinforcing that mapping both weaknesses and resilient points is important for a full attack surface assessment.

+---

+## 5. Evidence Collection and Documentation
+All findings were recorded and organized with attention to anonymization and data safety:
+- Sanitized files in `/outputs` (no real passwords);
+- Technical report in `report.md`;
+- Project structure versioned and prepared for GitHub (example repository pattern `username/repo-lab`).

+During the process I practiced version control with Git/GitHub (SSH keys, commits, pushes, and Markdown documentation).

+---

+## 6. Technical and Conceptual Takeaways
+- Building isolated labs with VirtualBox Host-Only networks;
+- Using open-source tools for reconnaissance and lab auditing;
+- Workflow: reconnaissance → controlled testing → evidence collection → analysis → mitigation;
+- The importance of ethics and scoped authorization for testing;
+- How to document technical results clearly, safely, and verifiably.

+---

+## 7. Conclusion
+This exercise went beyond a mere attack simulation: it was an exercise in critical thinking, technical writing, and ethical conduct.
+A security professional must not only find vulnerabilities but also document, mitigate, and communicate risks responsibly.

+> "The biggest threat to information security is believing you are secure."

+---

+## Final Notes
+This material is part of an educational project executed exclusively in a controlled environment.
+When publishing evidence or reports, always sanitize sensitive data and clearly state the experiment’s purpose and scope.